 Fuel Source

 You’ll have to decide which fuel source will be ideal for your backup generator.
-Backup generators up to 22kW will usually be liquid propane or natural gas.
+Backup generators up to 24kW will usually be liquid propane or natural gas.
 Diesel could cost you more because you’ll need a liquid-cooled whole-house type.
+Larger homes and commercial properties require more than 24kW to keep systems running, so liquid cooled is the best option.

-Your contractor will verify whether you have the correct size tank for liquid propane or diesel or the accurate natural gas meter and gas line.
-The type of fuel you use will depend on which fuel type you decide is best for your home.
+Your contractor will verify whether you have the correct size tank for liquid propane or the right-sized natural gas meter and gas line.
+The type of fuel you use will depend on which fuel type you decide is best for your home and the availability of service.
+Clinton Electric offers a full service installation, including all electrical and plumbing work.
+Homeowners who need propane own their tanks after installation, so you can shop propane delivery companies without being tied to a tank lease.

 Power Needs